huggingface/blog/introducing-csearch.md

 Much worse than the generation of the contrastive search and the Top-K sampling.

 #### 3.2 OPT Case

 OPT model OPT was first introduced in [Open Pre-trained Transformer Language Models](https://arxiv.org/abs/2205.01068) and first released in [metaseq's repository](https://github.com/facebookresearch/metaseq) on May 3rd 2022 by Meta AI.
 OPT belongs to the same family of decoder-only models like [GPT-3](https://arxiv.org/abs/2005.14165).
 As such, it was pretrained using the self-supervised causal language modedling objective.
 In this subsection, we show some cases of OPT-1.3b model on contrastive search and other baselines.

-build the model and the tokenizer for OPT model first:
+Build the model and the tokenizer for OPT model first:

 ```python
 import torch